anoopsarkar/anoopsarkar.github.io/people.md

 menu: true
 ---

-These are the people I have worked with including students, both graduate and undergraduate, and postdoctoral fellows.
+These are the people I have supervised (as senior supervisor) including graduate and undergraduate students and postdoctoral fellows.